 - Select Citrix Gateway URL/StoreFront Accounts List.

 Starting with Version 1808, changes made to the Citrix Gateway URL/StoreFront Account List policy are applied in a session after app restart.
-A reset is not required.
+A reset isn’t required.

-Citrix Workspace app Version 1808 and later does not require resetting on a fresh installation.
-If there is an upgrade to 1808 or later, you must reset the Citrix Workspace app for the changes to take effect.
+Citrix Workspace app Version 1808 and later doesn’t require resetting on a fresh installation.
+If there’s an upgrade to 1808 or later, you must reset the Citrix Workspace app for the changes to take effect.

-- Citrix Gateway URL must be listed as first followed by StoreFront URLs.
+- Citrix Gateway URL must be listed first followed by StoreFront URLs.

 - No support for Multiple Citrix Gateway URLs.

 Users can also access the store via a web browser.
 Users can log in to the Citrix Store from a web browser and launch a virtual app or desktop from the web.
 The virtual app or desktop launch leverages the capabilities of the natively installed Citrix Workspace app.

 In this case, it may be desirable to hide the Add Account prompt from users.
 This can be achieved via the following setting: